 Connected into the Blackman’s Bay Treatment Plant, the pipeline will be initially Horizontal Directional Drilled from the foreshore at the Blackman’s Bay site and then firmly anchored to the seabed, across the River Derwent, to the northern end of Halfmoon Bay.
 It will again be Horizontal Directional Drilled from the foreshore at the South Arm side and then the pipe will be aligned up Algona Street to South Arm Road.
 The piped water will then be directed both north to Arm End and south to the RSL & Community Club and Iron Pot Golf Club.
 Other potential users will be able to connect into the pipe along the alignment.

 Who can use the water?

-All users will likely need an Irrigation Environmental Management Plan (IEMP) and will need to be signed onto the Cooperative Users Management Plan and have a contractual agreement.
+All users will likely need an Irrigation Environmental Management Plan (IEMP) and will need to have a contractual agreement.